-The Communist Party of Germany has during this period obtained enormous political influence among the toiling masses of Germany by its heroic underground struggle, by its rapid passage to underground work when the fascists came to power, despite the fact that the EXTENT of the fascist terror was unexpected even by the Communist Party.
-But the Communist Party has not yet succeeded in moving far beyond the limits of its own Communist boundaries, and especially in attracting the great masses of social democratic workers to the united revolutionary front.
-At the same time a NEW feature is the fact that the Communist Party has now got right close to the SOCIAL DEMOCRATIC WORKERS.
-Not less than onefifth of the underground organisations of the C.P. of Germany consist of workers who but recently were social democrats, and who have united in blood and the severities of illegality their brotherhood with the old cadres of the Communist Party.
-But the Communist Party has only gathered together the first scattered detachments of the former many-millioned social democratic army, betrayed by their leaders, deceived and handed over to be robbed by the fascist hangmen.
-To win THEM to the side of the Communists, for the UNITED FRONT OF REVOLUTIONARY STRUGGLE, means to have a firm foothold in the factories, to form MASS TRADE UNIONS under revolutionary leadership, NOT TO ALLOW THE DECAYED INFLUENCE OF SOCIAL DEMOCRACY TO BE RESTORED, and to create the real prerequisites for a decisive and victorious battle against fascism.
+The Communist Party of Germany has during this period obtained enormous political influence among the toiling masses of Germany by its heroic underground struggle, by its rapid passage to underground work when the fascists came to power, despite the fact that the extent of the fascist terror was unexpected even by the Communist Party.
+But the Communist Party has not yet succeeded in moving far beyond the limits of its own Communist boundaries, and especially in attracting the great masses of social-democratic workers to the united revolutionary front.
+At the same time a new feature is the fact that the Communist Party has now got right to the social-democratic workers.
+Not less than one-fifth of the underground organizations of the C.P. of Germany consist of workers who but recently were social-democrats, and who have united in blood and the severities of illegality their brotherhood with the old cadres of the Communist Party.
+But the Communist Party has only gathered together the first scattered detachments of the former manymillioned social-democratic army, betraved by their leaders, deceived and handed over to be robbed by the fascist hangmen.
+To win them to the side of the Communists, for the united front of revolutionary struggle, means to have a firm foothold in the factories, to form mass trade unions under revolutionary leadership, not to allow the decayed influence of social-democracy to be restored, and to create the real prerequisites for a decisive and victorious battle against fascism.

-Social democracy, which placed its faith in spontaneity, no longer exists as a CENTRALISED organisation.
-Its emigrant groups in Prague and Paris, who have created new "revolutionary" programmes, are trying to start all over again, but they cannot get contact with the really revolutionary social democratic groups, which are carrying on the fight inside the country, and who in many cases have only the name of social democrats.
-Social democracy has been exposed to the masses in those cases as well when it led them under the knife of the fascist dictatorship without any resistance, and those cases when the masses spontaneously took up arms in defiance of their leaders, as was the case in Austria, for example. destruction of social democracy in Germany has struck a decisive blow at the Second International, destroying the belief among the working class throughout the world in the possibility of the "democratic path to socialism."
-The destruction of social democracy in Austria has also meant the completion, ideologically, of the destruction of social democracy in Germany.
+Social-democracy which placed its faith in spontaneity, no longer exists as a centralized organization.
+Its emigrant groups in Prague and Paris, who have created new "revolutionary" programs, are try-ing to start all over again, but they cannot get contact with the really revolutionary social-democratic groups, which are carrying on the fight inside the country, and who in many cases have only the name of social-democrats.
+Social-democracy has been exposed to the masses in those cases as well when it led them under the knife of the fascist dictatorship without resistance, and those cases when the masses spontaneously took up arms in defiance of their leaders as was the case in Austria, for example.
+The destruction of social-democracy in Germany has struck a decisive blow at the Second International, destroying the belief among the working class throughout the world in the possibility of the "democratic path to socialism".
+The destruction of socialdemocracy in Austria has also meant the completion, ideologically, of the destruction of social-democracy in Germany.

-The conclusions to be drawn are as follow:
+The conclusions to be drawn are as follows: